MidnightDreamerX17/skill20/Races/Fairy.md

 - +2 Charisma
 - Unusual Body Shape

 Fairy Ring - Fairies can teleport to their home fairy ring once per day, even if it is on a different plane.
-They can return to their previous location by using the fairy ring as a portal, and no other fairies can follow them.
+They can return to their previous location by using the fairy ring as a portal, and no one else can follow them.

 Fairy Wings - At Experience Level 5, fairies can glide and slowfall.
 At Experience Level 10, fairies can fly close to the ground.
 At Experience Level 20, fairies can fly normally.